CPK Insurance

 Who Needs General Liability Insurance?

 Most New York businesses benefit from this coverage, but it is especially important for companies that interact with the public, work on client property, or sign leases and service contracts.
 Retail shops in places like Manhattan, Albany, Rochester, or Syracuse need it because customer injury and property damage claims can arise from foot traffic, displays, or daily operations.
 Restaurants, cafes, and other accommodation and food service businesses often need commercial general liability insurance in New York because they serve visitors continuously and may be asked for certificates by landlords or vendors.
 Professional and technical firms, while often focused on office work, still use business liability insurance in New York to satisfy client contracts and protect against third-party claims tied to advertising injury or accidental damage at a client site.
 Healthcare and social assistance organizations also commonly need third-party liability coverage in New York because they operate in a high-employment sector with frequent public contact.
-Contractors and other service businesses should pay close attention to general liability insurance requirements in New York because many project owners, property managers, and municipalities want at least $1 million per occurrence before work starts.
+Contractors and other service businesses should pay close attention to general liability insurance requirements in New York because many project owners, property managers, and municipalities want a standard per-occurrence limit before work starts.
 Even if state law does not mandate a minimum for most businesses, the practical requirement comes from leases, certificates, and contract language.
 If your business has a storefront, office, event space, or regular public access, public liability insurance in New York is often part of the baseline risk management conversation.

 General Liability Insurance by City in New York